luskaner/aoe2DELanServer/server/README.md

 # Server

 The server module represents the core of the AoE2:DE LAN Server.
-It is a simple web server that listens to the game's API requests.
+It is a simple web server (reimplementation for *aoe-api.worldsedgelink.com*) that listens to the game's
+API requests.
 The server reimplements the minimum required API surface to allow the game to work in LAN mode.

 ## System requirements

 The server supports a very wide variety of operating systems and architectures.
-Basically any system you can compile [Go](https://go.dev/wiki/MinimumRequirements) 1.22 for.
+Any system you can compile [Go](https://go.dev/wiki/MinimumRequirements) 1.22 for.
 You can support even more operating systems by using an older Go version like 1.20 (few code changes might be required) that would enable Windows 7 or higher support, macOS High Sierra 10.13 or higher ... etc.